TorqIT/shopware-azure-provisioning/README.md

 This Docker image can be used to easily provision an Azure environment to host a Pimcore solution.
 Follow these steps:

 1. Pull the image and run it with either `docker run` or `docker-compose`.
-With `compose`, use the following specification:
+With `compose`, use something like the following:
    ```yaml
    services:
      pimcore-azure-provisioning: